afloesch/rfactor2-server-setup/README.md

 Make sure both the `Mods` and the `Components` checkboxes at the top left are checked to see everything.

-If you still don't see any mods, make sure the filepaths you see for "Install:" and for "Packages Dir:" are at the root of the rFactor2 dedicated folder.
-If those filepaths are not set to the root of the rFactor2 dedicated server folder then you can change the paths by clicking the little `B` button to the right of the "Working Dir:" and the "Packages Dir:" fields.
+If you still don't see any mods, make sure the filepaths you see for "Install:" and for "Packages Dir:" are at the root of the rFactor2 dedicated folder, without a "Bin32" or "Bin64" portion in the path.
+If those filepaths are not set to the root (as in the base folder) of the rFactor2 dedicated server folder then you can change the paths by clicking the little `B` button to the right of the "Working Dir:" and the "Packages Dir:" fields.
+The should match what's shown in the above screenshot.

 In the above example we have two mods we downloaded from Steam that we need to install; Sau Paulo GP and the Tatuus FT-50.
 Select one of the mods, the `Install` button will become active, and you can click it to install that mod to your rFactor2 server.